-General and administrative expenses consist primarily of salaries and other related costs, including stock-based compensation, for personnel which have been allocated from the Relamorelin Company, legal fees relating to patent and corporate matters and fees for accounting and consulting services.
+General and administrative expenses consist primarily of salaries and other related costs, including stock-based compensation, relating to our full-time employees and for personnel which have been allocated from the Relamorelin Company.
+Other significant costs include rent which has been allocated from the Relamorelin Company, legal fees relating to patent and corporate matters and fees for accounting and consulting services.